idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldTransfer.md

 - interpolation and extrapolation transfers, as defined by the derived class
 - detection of indetermination due to source points equidistant to a target point
 - limitation of transfer source to the nearest position (see [Positions](syntax/Positions/index.md)) of target point
 - general coordinate transformations.
-Coordinate system changes (RZ to XYZ for example) are not fully supported for the the "floating point precision indetermination" detection
+Coordinate system changes (RZ to XYZ, for example) are not fully supported for the "floating point precision indetermination" detection.

 !alert note
 Examine each derived object's respective documentation for feature support.